codeinthehole/til/posts/that-vimium-has-shortcuts-for-following-pagination-links.md

   Essential for sharing URLs to file content (as otherwise the page content can change over time).

-But I discovered Vimium can be enabled for Github without losing the above functionality.
+But Vimium can be enabled for Github without losing the above functionality.

 - Vimium provides `[[` and `]]` to navigate to the next and previous commit when reviewing a pull request.
 These shadow the quickfix navigation mappings from